StefFrustagli/the-italian-hangman-game/README.md

 *It's time to play the **Italian hangman game**!*
 This is a Python terminal game that runs on Heroku's mock terminal created by the Code Institute.

 This game is intended for intermediate Italian learners and Italians speakers (children or adults) who enjoy simple word guessing games.
 As the instructions are given in English, a basic understanding of English is also required.
-It is a classic game in which the player must guess the word letter by letter within seven attempts.
+It is a classic hangman game in which the player must guess the word letter by letter within a certain number of attempts.

+## Aspects of projectivity
-## Flowchart
+### Flowchart

-add flow chart here
+I created this flowchart when I was planning the logic for the game.
+Even though it is rough and does not contain all passages, it has helped me develop the game.

+FLOWCHART

-## Game Dynamic
+### Game flow

-Here are some notes I took before realising the project:
+Before realizing the project, I took the following notes:
 1. User opens terminal.
-Welcome message appears with nursery rhyme to explain the game.
+Welcome message appears with nursery rhymes to explain the game.
-2. User asked if they want to play.
+2. The user is asked if they want to play.
-  2B If 'yes', the game starts.
+   - If 'yes', the game starts.
-  2C If 'no', the game exits.
+   - If 'no', the game exits.

-3. If 2.B, the game starts displaying a random dashed version of the word -- dashes are displayed instead of letters (user knows the length of the word).
+3. If user wants to play, the game displays a random dashed version of the word (example: _ _ _ _ )
+ - Dashes are displayed instead of letters (user knows the word length).
-   When correct letter is guessed, it will replace the dash.
+ - When the correct letter is guessed, it replaces the dash.
-  3A Info given to the player:
+ - Information given to the player:
-      - Word: _ _ _ _ _
+   - Word: _ _ _ _ _ _
-      - Length: num
+   - Length of the word
    - Letters guessed: a, b
    - Attempts left: num

 4. User asked to choose a letter.

+5. A message appears:
-5. 5A If letter is wrong, a message appears: "Letter wromg.
-Try again."
+   - if the letter is incorrect: "Letter wrong.
+Please try again."
-      Input to choose another letter.
-A part of the hangman picture is shown.
+      - A part of the hangman picture is shown.
+   - if the letter is correct: "Well done"

+6. User is asked to input another letter.
-      It is added at the bottom of the info provided above.
+   - It will be added at the bottom of the info provided.
-      This will happen for seven times, the attempts the player has.
+   - This will happen seven times, depending on how many attempts the player has.
-      When the picture is complete, the player loses the game 5B If the letter is right, the letter will be displayed in the correct position.
+   - When the picture is complete, the player loses the game.
+   - It will be displayed in the correct position if the letter is correct.
-      The user will be asked to guess again till the attempts end or the word is completed.
+   - Until the user completes the word or the attempts are over, the user will be asked to guess again.

-6. When player loses or wins, a message asking if they want to play again will appear.
+7. If the player loses or wins, a message will ask if they wish to play again.

-   Return to point 2.
+8 - User is asked if the want to play again.
+Return to point 3.

+### Game Dynamic

 ## Table of Contents